EleDiaz/LibSql.Bindings/README.md

 The following features are either incomplete or require further development as of this writing:

-- Batch rows: Needs implementation.
 - Transaction handling: The actual transaction API feels prone to error (inherited from rust lib)
-- Safe handlers: Certain utility classes (in Utils.cs) could benefit from safer memory handling.
+- Batch rows: Needs Testing
 - Testing: More comprehensive test coverage is needed.
+And test for leaks.

 ## Future Considerations